 Her opera directing style is greatly influenced by her unique background in both classical voice and acting.
 Justice has worked professionally on Australian stages in musical theatre and Australian screens in various commercials, from a young age.
 She is well studied in Meisner Technique, having learnt from industry respected coaches at The Actors Door Studio in London and on a 100% scholarship at The Actors Pulse Sydney.
 She has also worked with The Australian Theatre for Young People and Sydney’s leading studio ScreenWise.

 As a young singer, Justice completed her undergraduate degree in classical voice at the Sydney Conservatorium of Music under the leadership of Dr Narelle Yeo in 2017.
 She has performed both as a young soloist and chorus member in Sydney’s most prestigious concert locations, including; The Sydney Opera House, Angel Place, Sydney Town Hall and The Domain.
 Upon graduating from her undergraduate degree she recently relocated to Europe where she has been studying and performing the roles and repertoire of Cherubino & Barbarina (Le nozze di Figaro), Urbain (Les Huguenots), Rosina (Il barbiere di Siviglia) and Oscar (Un ballo in maschera).

 Her classical repertoire spans over 5 languages and covers works from the late 16th to 21st century.
-She currently studies with the internationally renowned Armenian soprano Arax Mansourian.
-Justice Jones is excited to make her operatic debut this summer in the role of Barbarina during the 2018 Mediterranean Opera Festival.
+Her primary vocal coach is the internationally renowned Armenian soprano Arax Mansourian.